Skip to main content

 We are unable to mail passes.
 Will Call pickup is available at all concerts upon request.
 Circle Members may request a plastic Membership Card to use throughout the season.

-To make an exchange or donate your seat for resale, contact Patron Services.
+To make an exchange, contact Patron Services.

 Yes, groups of 10 or more are eligible for a group discount.
 Group seating is available in the back half of the Pavilion and is based on availability.
 Student groups may be eligible for additional discounts.
 To place a group order, contact Patron Services.

 All guests, regardless of age, must have a ticket to be seated in the front half of the Seating Bowl.
-Families with young children may be more comfortable on the Great Lawn.
+Families with very young children may be more comfortable on the Great Lawn.

 Plan Your Visit